MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 These free temporary credits can't be allocated or assigned.
 Any environment in overage can use them after 10 minutes.

 The number of purchased credits in the Allocation bar or in the Consumption bar isn't modified with these free temporary credits.
-To learn more, go to [Monitor usage](credit-management.md#monitor-usage).
+Learn more in [Monitor usage](credit-management.md#monitor-usage).
 These added temporary credits don't appear in [Power Platform admin center](https://admin.powerplatform.microsoft.com/home).

 In some cases, you might still see the overage banners, although extension credits already unblock your models.

 Depending on the level of overage, these 200,000 credits might not be enough.
 They can be requested multiple times, but the number of extension requests per month and per year is limited.
 Each request grants 200,000 credits and triggers an email.

-The purpose of these free credit extensions is to allow makers and admin to unblock themselves temporarily in case additional purchase and/or reallocation can't be done in a timely manner.
+The purpose of these free credit extensions is to allow makers and admin to unblock themselves temporarily in case another purchase and/or reallocation can't be done in a timely manner.
 Customer shouldn't rely on credit extensions to cover repetitive overage.
-Repetitive overage must be managed with additional purchase and/or reallocation.
+Repetitive overage must be managed with another purchase and/or reallocation.

 ## Preview features